Essential Vermeer Interviews

 April 30, 2005

 Louis Peter Grijp (1954) studied the lute at the Royal Conservatory in The Hague and musicology at Utrecht University.
-He has written extensively about Dutch 17th century music and lead to the foundation of the Utrecht Early Music Festival.
+He has written extensively about Dutch seventeenth century music and lead to the foundation of the Utrecht Early Music Festival.
 He wrote many articles and was co-author of books a.o.
 Music and Painting in the Golden Age (Hoogsteder Exhibition 1994), in which he developed ideas which came back in several CD productions about painting: The Musical World of Jan Steen (1996) in cooperation with the Rijksmuseum in Amsterdam and Pickelherring.
 Music around Frans Hals (2004) with the Frans Hals Museum, Haarlem.
 As artistic leader of Camerata Trajectina he has created dozens of programs on all kinds of themes from Dutch history, literature and art.
 Besides the lute he also plays the diatonic cittern.

 April 11, 2005

-Ivan Karp played a fundamental role in discovering and promoting the Hyper-realist painting, the most significant realist movement of the last half of the 20th century.
-He was Assistant Director of the Leo Castelli Gallery from 1959-1969.
+Ivan Karp played a fundamental role in discovering and promoting the Hyper-realist painting, the most significant realist movement of the last half of the twentieth century.
+He was Assistant Director of the Leo Castelli Gallery from 1959–1969.
 In 1969 he opened the OK Harris Gallery in Soho New York which remains one of the most showcase for modern realism.

 12 March, 2004